Horrorcore

-Horrorcore (also known as shock rap, psycho rap, horror hip hop, horror rap, death hip hop, death rap, or murder rap) is a subgenre of hip hop music based on horror-themed and often darkly transgressive lyrical content and imagery.
-Its origins derived from certain hardcore hip hop and gangsta rap artists, such as the Geto Boys, who began to incorporate supernatural, the occult, and psychological horror themes into their lyrics.
-Other early originators and influences on the genre include Gravediggaz, Flatlinerz, Three 6 Mafia, Brotha Lynch Hung, Tech N9ne, Necro, and Kool Keith.
+Horrorcore (also known as shock rap, psycho rap, horror hip-hop, horror rap, death hip-hop, death rap, or murder rap) is a subgenre of hip-hop based on horror-themed and often darkly transgressive lyrical content and imagery.
+Its origins derived from certain hardcore hip-hop and gangsta rap artists, such as the Geto Boys, who began to incorporate supernatural, the occult, and psychological horror themes into their lyrics.
+Other early originators and influences on the genre include Gravediggaz, Flatlinerz, Insane Clown Posse, Esham, Brotha Lynch Hung, Ganksta N.I.P, Kool Keith, Insane Poetry, and Tech N9ne.

-Unlike most hardcore hip hop and gangster rap artists, horrorcore artists often push the violent content and imagery in their lyrics beyond the realm of realistic urban violence, to the point where the violent lyrics become gruesome, ghoulish, unsettling, or inspired by slasher films or splatter films.
+Unlike most hardcore hip-hop and gangster rap artists, horrorcore artists often push the violent content and imagery in their lyrics beyond the realm of realistic urban violence, to the point where the violent lyrics become gruesome, ghoulish, unsettling, or inspired by slasher films or splatter films.
 While exaggerated violence and the supernatural are common in horrorcore, the genre also frequently presents more realistic yet still disturbing portrayals of mental illness and drug abuse.
 Some horrorcore artists eschew supernatural themes or exaggerated violence in favor of more subtle and dark psychological horror imagery and lyrics.

 Horrorcore has incited controversy, with some members of the law enforcement community asserting that the genre incites crime.
 Fans and artists have been blamed for numerous high-profile instances of violent criminal activity, including the Columbine High School massacre, the Farmville murders, murders of law enforcement officers, and gang activity.

 Characteristics

-Horrorcore defines a style of hip hop music that focuses primarily on dark, violent, gothic, transgressive, macabre and/or horror-influenced topics such as death, psychosis, psychological horror, mental illness, satanism, self-harm, cannibalism, mutilation, suicide, murder, torture, drug abuse, and supernatural or occult themes.
+Horrorcore defines a style of hip-hop music that focuses primarily on dark, violent, gothic, transgressive, macabre and/or horror-influenced topics such as death, psychosis, psychological horror, mental illness, satanism, self-harm, cannibalism, mutilation, suicide, murder, torture, drug abuse, and supernatural or occult themes.
 The lyrics are often inspired by horror movies and are performed over moody, hardcore beats.
 According to rapper Mars, "If you take Stephen King or Wes Craven and you throw them on a rap beat, that's who I am".
 Horrorcore was described by Entertainment Weekly in 1995 as a "blend of hardcore rap and bloodthirsty metal".
 The lyrical content of horrorcore is sometimes described as being similar to that of death metal, and some have referred to the genre as "death rap".
 Horrorcore artists often feature dark imagery in their music videos and base musical elements of songs upon horror film scores.